ByteProject/Puny-BuildTools/README.md

 ## Credits

-This is still work in progress.
+Special thanks to Shawn Sijnstra, Fredrik Ramsberg, Johan Berntsson, Andrew Plotkin, Graham Nelson, Marco Innocenti, the community on the Puny Discord server, the authors of all the free and open-sourced utilities being used in the backend of the Puny BuildTools, those great individuals who directly or indirectly contributed to this project, Sebastian Bach from PolyPlay, Ant Stiller, the ZZAP!64 crew, Jason Scott and most importantly the great masters themselves, once known as Infocom.

-## Disclaimer and license
+## License

-Do with the Puddle BuildTools what you want but whatever may happen as a result, the responsibility is all yours.
-Yes, even if a planet full of cute little kittens explodes.
+The Puny BuildTools are released under a modified BSD 2-clause license.
+I strongly encourage you to read the file `LICENSE.md` before you start working with the project.

-I strongly encourage you to read the file `LICENSE` before you start working with the project.
+Any free or open-sourced software distributed with the Puny BuildTools not written by Stefan Vogt, retains the copyright and license under which it had been released.